 Test the hunt

-This lets you test the participant journey before the campaign is live.
+This lets you test the participant journey before participants can join.

 Check the participant route from start to finish